boydx/webpage-thumbs/README.md

 They then need to submit their GitHub Pages URL, which goes into the [list.json](list.json).

-[buildPuppeteer.js](buildPuppeteer.js) is a node script the uses Puppeteer to creates a web page screenshot.
+[buildPuppeteer.js](buildPuppeteer.js) is a node script the uses Puppeteer to create a web page screenshot.
 It also builds a CSV for conversion to GeoJSON.

 ## Example